 In one of our charity's most poignant memories since kicking the whole thing off in 2005, nomRf brought the Great Southwest Holiday Toy Sleigh Ride to musicians’ children.
 The airline gave the New Orleans Musicians RELIEF Fund space to bring 200 pounds of toys from Chicago to New Orleans post-Katrina, and we also mailed toys to displaced musicians’ children.

 So many toys came in, former WWOZ DJ and New Orleans music legend the late, great New Orleans musician Bob French announced that families could pull up out front of the studio while we distributed everything from skateboards to drum kits.

-Thank you for keeping New Orleans music in your heart almost eight years post-Hurricane Katrina.
+Thank you for keeping New Orleans music in your heart 10 post-Hurricane Katrina.
 We're humbled that the instruments are still coming in.